Acts of Compassion at EPUMC

 Little Free Library.
 EPUMC hosts a Little Free Library near the Palmer Avenue entrance.
 Passersby are welcome to take a book from the library, which was built by EPUMC members.
 Users are also encouraged to place books in the library for others to enjoy.
 We have found that more books are taken than donated, so EPUMC maintains a back-up supply of used books for all ages to replenish the library as needed.
 Click here to learn more about the Little Free Library network.

 Eyeglasses for Lions Club.
 We also have an ongoing eyeglass collection through the Lions Club.
-This past year, at least 20 pairs of glasses have been passed on to the Lions Club.
 Any kind of eyeglasses, frames, lens, or cases are accepted.
 Thank you for helping others who cannot afford this vision care.

 Deposit bottles for youth events.
 Bring your empty, clean deposit bottles and cans, place them in the large bins at the Donation Station, and let the church take them to the redemption center.
 The proceeds will be used for activities to support our children and youth.